The Bankrate promise

 — Magnus LarssonCEO of Majority

-PODERcard, part of Los Angeles-based startup Welcome Technologies, is another startup with a similar ambition.
-Among its offerings targeting the Latino market include a no-monthly fee digital bank account that defaults to Spanish.
+PODERcard, part of Los Angeles-based Welcome Technologies, offers digital banking and other resources to the Latino market.
+Customers can open a no-monthly fee digital bank account that defaults to Spanish.

-“Some will say a bank is a bank is a bank,” says Amir Hemmat, co-founder and CEO of Welcome Technologies, which targets the Latino market with digital banking and other resources, such as enrolling in English classes or finding a dentist.
-But he’d argue the opposite at a time when more companies like his are rebuilding banking products for specific communities.
+“Some will say a bank is a bank is a bank,” says Amir Hemmat, co-founder and CEO of Welcome Technologies, which targets the Latino market.
+In addition to digital banking, the company’s offerings to the Latino market include English classes or help finding a dentist.
+But he’d argue the opposite at a time when more companies like his are building banking products for specific communities.

-While someone could sign up for a bank account anywhere, Hemmat says, Welcome Tech’s PODERcard account is meant to be a better experience.
+While someone could sign up for a bank account anywhere, Hemmat says, the PODERcard account is meant to be a better experience.
 Callers, for example, are greeted in Spanish when dialing the call center unlike the experience they have when they call many other customer service phone lines.

 “Imagine being a customer who’s always being told to press 2 to get the service they are looking for,” Hemmat says.